“Turn back the hands of time. Restore your smooth, radiant, and wrinkle-free skin.”

 Hyaluronic Acid as a Moisturizer

 HA is most famous for its ability to hydrate the skin, an attribute that makes it an effective anti-aging agent.
-A number of cosmetic manufacturers also dub hyaluronic acid as a “smart nutrient”, adjusting its rate of moisture absorption relative to humidity.
-As you may know, skin moisture is reduced significantly as we age, making it prone to wrinkles, lines, and damage.
+Many cosmetic manufacturers also dub hyaluronic acid as a “smart nutrient,” adjusting its moisture absorption rate relative to humidity.
+As you may know, skin moisture is significantly reduced as we age, making it prone to wrinkles, lines, and damage.
 The loss of elasticity makes it look dull and old.
 Thankfully, hyaluronic acid cushions and lubricates our skin.
-Studies even show that a gram of HA can hold as much as one liter of of water!
-Having said that, products that claim that they are 90% hyaluronic acid really means that they are made with 90% HA solution comprised primarily of water.
+Studies even show that a gram of HA can hold as much as one liter of water!
+So products that claim that they are 90% hyaluronic acid really mean that they are made with 90% HA solution comprised primarily of water.
 Otherwise, if it has 90% HA, it will literally be a salt rock.
 As an industry standard, cosmetic products have 1% to 2% HA, more than that would make the skin dry.
 Another advantage of HA is it also serves as an additional layer of protection against UV rays.

-Since we are in the topic of salt, it’s good to know that hyaluronic acid has a counterpart named sodium hyaluronate.
+Since we are on the topic of salt, it’s good to know that HA has a counterpart named sodium hyaluronate.
 It is more stable and less likely to oxidize.
-Sodium hyaluronate also has a much lower molecular size than HA, that’s why it can penetrate the skin better.
-HA used in skin care products are bioengineered so it could have a low molecular weight as well.
-Similar to HA, it is water soluble and it holds moisture 1000 times its weight.
+Sodium hyaluronate also has a much smaller molecular size than HA, so it can penetrate the skin better.
+HA used in skincare products is bioengineered so it could also have low molecular weight.
+Like HA, it is water-soluble and holds moisture 1000 times its weight.

-Now back to the wonders of HA for the skin, it is also very useful for wound healing.
-Hyaluronic acid is sometimes used to prevent postoperative adhesions that may require additional surgical procedures and impede wound healing.
-Esterified hyaluronic acid also helps prevent infections by preventing bacterial adhesion to biomaterials like in dental implants and catheters.
+Now back to the wonders of HA for the skin; it is also very useful for wound healing.
+Hyaluronic acid sometimes prevents postoperative adhesions that may require additional surgical procedures and impede wound healing.
+Esterified hyaluronic acid helps prevent infections by preventing bacterial adhesion to biomaterials like dental implants and catheters.
 HA’s anti-inflammatory properties may also help during skin regeneration and as well as for the management of inflammatory reactions like swelling and pain.

 Antioxidants prevent damage to the skin by neutralizing free radicals (such as pollutants and ultraviolet light.
 Hyaluronic acid helps counter reactive oxygen species (ROS) by free radical scavenging.
-This property is not just useful for skin and facial care but also for patients with rheumatoid arthritis and osteoarthritis since articular tissues (connective tissue in joints) can also be damaged by oxidative stress.
+This property is useful for skin and facial care and patients with rheumatoid arthritis and osteoarthritis since oxidative stress can also damage articular tissues (connective tissue in joints).

 There are numerous experiments proving the efficacy of hyaluronic acid for joints.
 Since it is present in every connective tissue and organ, there is very minimal risk of incompatibility.
 As a natural compound in the body, it serves as a protective coat around each articular cartilage cell, making it more resilient and resistant to compression.
 Depletion of natural HA in the body, on the other hand, contributes to joint pain and stiffness.

-Knee gel injections and hyaluronic acid injections (aka viscosupplements) help with soft tissue function like joint support and helps combat osteoarthritis.
+Knee gel injections and hyaluronic acid injections (aka viscosupplements) help with soft tissue functions like joint support and help combat osteoarthritis.
 This type of treatment was used and approved by the FDA in 1992.
-Since then, some doctors have also used it for the therapy of other joints like the hips and ankle.
+Since then, some doctors have also used it to treat other joints like the hips and ankle.

-Hyaluronic acid injection is a good alternative to the use of NSAIDs.
+A hyaluronic acid injection is an excellent alternative to the use of NSAIDs.
 A 2006 review by the University of Queensland in Australia looked at 76 different studies using HA for osteoarthritis.
 In these studies, patients reported pain reduction by as much as 28 to 54%, comparable to the pain relief provided by NSAID treatment.
-Patient feedback also confirmed that HA significantly helped them with their mobility and daily living.
-It is noteworthy however that in 2013, the American Academy of Orthopedic Surgeons (AAOS) issued a new set of recommendations for knee osteoarthritis treatment and claimed that HA no longer met some of the clinical measures.
+Patient feedback also confirmed that HA significantly helped their mobility and daily living.
+However, it is noteworthy that in 2013, the American Academy of Orthopedic Surgeons (AAOS) issued a new set of recommendations for knee osteoarthritis treatment and claimed that HA no longer met some of the clinical measures.